EPID Record

 Feedback Parameters

-The discrete from of the PID expression is as follows:
+The discrete form of the PID expression is as follows:

 M(n) = P + I + D